yoloSwagSEO/EternalVoid/readme.md

 #Eternal Void#

-Just my attempt to bring you another SciFi/Space strategy browser game.
+Just my attempt to bring you yet another SciFi/Space strategy browser game.

 Grab yourself a copy, SSH into your server and run `composer install`